burgertime-c4/YYYY-MM-contest-findings/README.md

 **Contributors to this repo:** prior to report publication, please review the [Agreements & Disclosures](../../issues/1) issue.

-**Note that when the repo is public, after all issues are mitigated, Wardens will read these comments; they may also be included in your C4 audit report.**
+**Note that when the repo is public, after all issues are mitigated, your comments will be publicly visible; they may also be included in your C4 audit report.**

 ---